Bill Te Whata: Continuation in Rugby League

 Te Whata was to try to appeal again three more times but was knocked back each time including in June of the 1924 season.
 They did however state that if he wished he could appeal again in 12 months time.
 It appears that rather than miss another year of playing when he would have been in his prime oval ball playing years he decided to return to the rugby league field.

-In a story in the Gisborne Herald on June 26 it was said that he was “joining the ranks of the Benedict’s on Wednesday”, and “after going to Timaru for his honeymoon, Mr Te Whata goes to Auckland, where he is to play against the English League team”.
+In a story in the Gisborne Herald on 26 June it was said that he was "joining the ranks of the Benedict's on Wednesday", and "after going to Timaru for his honeymoon, Mr Te Whata goes to Auckland, where he is to play against the English League team".
 It was noted in the same story that other players on the same tour had been re-instated.
-Te Whata said that he was disappointed and could not understand the attitude of the rugby union and said “play league again; Can you blame me?”.
+Te Whata said that he was disappointed and could not understand the attitude of the rugby union and said "play league again; Can you blame me?".

 Rather astonishingly the match Te Whata was referring to was the first test between New Zealand and England at Carlaw Park.
 Considering the match was 5 weeks away and the team was a similar number of weeks away from being selected this claim was somewhat interesting.
 His statement did however turn out to be true.

-On July 4 Te Whata had to appear before the New Zealand Council to explain his application to be reinstated into rugby union and the remarks he had made about receiving money to play rugby league.
-Te Whata said “I stated clearly on the application I sent in that I received money from the New South Wales League”.
-He went on to sign a declaration that he had not received money from the New Zealand League, and “that he had never received any money other than out of pocket expenses while playing under the League’s jurisdiction”.
+On 4 July Te Whata had to appear before the New Zealand (rugby league) Council to explain his application to be reinstated into rugby union and the remarks he had made about receiving money to play rugby league.
+Te Whata said "I stated clearly on the application I sent in that I received money from the New South Wales League".
+He went on to sign a declaration that he had not received money from the New Zealand League, and "that he had never received any money other than out of pocket expenses while playing under the League's jurisdiction".
 He then had his application approved by the council.